dakcarto/qgis-populate-auth-system/README.rst

 Populate Authentication System QGIS Plugin
 ******************************************

-A plugin to populate and configure the authentication system QGIS
+A plugin to populate and configure the authentication system in QGIS